-We are currently recruiting for the following posts:
+We are recruiting for the following posts:

-Trustee vacancies (voluntary positions)
+- Trustee vacancies

 We are always looking to recruit new trustees.
 In addition to ideally having experience in Education, we are also interested in broadening and deepening the skills of our existing trustee body in other ways.
 Therefore, we welcome applications from candidates with skills and experience in areas such as Child Protection, Special Educational Needs, Health and Safety, Finance and Personnel.
 This is not an exclusive list of skills, but outlines some of the core ones required in a school governance team.